jonscrp/Air-Quality-Sensor/README.md

 ## Versions 🛠
 ### Air-Quality-Sensor-V3
 This is our latest version of our Air Quality Sensor.
 The code on this page is the latest code.
-Version 2.2 of the AQS has the particulate matter code and has a different diplay board.
-The new screen is bigger now and uses different code in the file " initializeOLED.ino "
+Bigger display screen, power booster, PM 2.5 and differential pressure sensors are included in this version.
 ### Air-Quality-Sensor-V2.1
 Code from version 2.1 of the Air Quality Sensor can be seen on the branch [Version-2.1](https://github.com/Community-Sensor-Lab/Air-Quality-Sensor/tree/Version-2.1)
 ### Air-Quality-Sensor-v1